edwardbryant/udacity-movie-trailer-project/README.md

 ## Quick Start

 After downloading the project files, a movie trailer page can be created by importing [media.py](https://github.com/edwardbryant/udacity-movie-trailer-project/blob/master/media.py) and [fresh_tomatoes.py](https://github.com/edwardbryant/udacity-movie-trailer-project/blob/master/fresh_tomatoes.py) at the start of your Python script.
 Then create idividual Movie objects by calling media.Movie() and supplying it with four arguments -- title, year, poster_url, and trailer_url.
-Lastly call fresh_tomatoes.open_movies_page() and supply it with an array of the movie objects you created.
+Lastly, to generate the movie trailers page, call fresh_tomatoes.open_movies_page() and supply it with an array of the movie objects you created.

 ```
 import media